 Public Charge | Altamed

-The Final Rule changes the definition of Public Charge by creating an additional basis for denying Legal Permanent Residency (Green Card) to applicants who have used, or are considered “likely” to use, public benefits including Medicaid (Medi-Cal), Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), Federal Public Housing and Section 8 assistance, or cash assistance under SSI, TANF or similar state, local, or tribal programs.
+The Final Rule changes the definition of Public Charge by creating an additional basis for denying a Green Card to applicants who have used, or are considered “likely” to use, public benefits including Medicaid (“Medi-Cal”), Supplemental Nutrition Assistance Program (“SNAP”, formerly known as food stamps), Federal Public Housing and Section 8 assistance, or cash assistance under SSI, TANF or similar state, local, or tribal programs.

 Who is impacted?

-- The Rule only impacts people applying to become a lawful permanent resident for the first time, applying to enter the United States, and lawful permanent residents who left the U.S. for six months or more.
+- The Final Rule only impacts individuals applying for Green Card status or a visa for the first time, and Green Card Holders who leave the U.S. for six months or more.

 - Self-petitioners under the Violence Against Women Act